regmckie/CS4395-NLP_Portfolio/README.md

 In the last part of this assignment we explore collocations a bit as well.
 We had to output the collocations of a specific text (i.e., text4, the Inaugural corpus) and calculate the point-wise mutual information, or PMI, score for one of those collocations.

 You can find the link to a PDF printout of my program [here.](https://github.com/regmckie/CS4395-NLP_Portfolio/blob/main/Assignment4_rdg170330.pdf)

+### Assignment 5: N-grams

+The objective of this assignment was to gain experience creating n-grams from text.
+We also built language models from n-grams and reflected on the utility of such language models.

+In this assignment, I creted unigram and bigram dictionaries for English, French, and Italian (using some training data provided).
+In the dictionaries, the key is the unigram or bigram text and the value is the count of that particular unigram or bigram in the data.
+After making the unigram and bigram dictionaries, I used some test data (also provided) to calculate probabilities.

+The test data was basically just a list of sentences in a file, separated by a newline.
+Each sentence would either be in English, French, or Italian, and we had to calculate the probabilities that the given sentence was in each language.
+After calculating the probability of all three languages for each sentence, we would output the language with the highest probability into a file.
+Finally, we'd compare our answers in that file to a solution file and output an accuracy score in the very end.

+Finally, there is also a narrative I wrote reflecting on n-grams and their usage.
+In the narrative I talked about how n-grams cane be used to build language models, listed a few applications that use n-grams, gave a description of how to calculate probabilities, etc.

+You can find a link to my programs [here.]
+You can also find a link to my PDF document [here.]